CheemaKhasham/demo-flow/demo-presenter-guide.md

 ## Reducing MTTR with Cortex.io

-**Demo Duration:** 15-20 minutes
+**Demo Duration:** 20-25 minutes
 **Star of the Show:** Cortex.io
-**Supporting Cast:** Dynatrace, PagerDuty
+**Supporting Cast:** Dynatrace, PagerDuty, Jira

 ---

 ## Executive Summary

 This demo showcases how **Cortex.io** dramatically reduces Mean Time To Resolution (MTTR) by providing on-call engineers with instant access to:
-- Service dependencies and architecture
+- Service scorecards and health indicators
+- Visual dependency graphs
+- Recent deployments and changes
+- Previous incidents and patterns
 - Runbooks and remediation steps
 - Service owners and escalation paths
-- All in one centralized location
+- Post-incident workflows (Jira integration)

 **The Story:** An unfamiliar on-call engineer receives an alert at 2 AM.
-Without tribal knowledge, they use Cortex.io to quickly understand the system, identify the root cause, find the fix, and resolve the incident—all within minutes.
+Without tribal knowledge, they use Cortex.io to quickly understand the system, identify the root cause, find the fix, resolve the incident, and initiate a post-mortem—all within minutes.

 ---